“My life is already ruined, so I should keep calm.”

 GM: Hill extends his phone back towards Amelie.

-The picture are, in a word, extremely unflattering.
+The pictures are, in a word, extremely unflattering.
 Her skin is pallid and greasy.
 He cheeks are hollow, and there are deep bags and circles around her eyes.
 Her short hair looks greasy and unkempt.
 Her limbs are stick-thin, but the low angle of the shot makes her already thick diaper look huge, as if she’s just fouled herself.
 Amelie’s half-lidded eyes provide the finishing touch on her haggard appearance.

 Amelie: Amelie sneers lightly, checking if they’re on Yvette’s Twitter account or if he found them elsewhere.